Charge Management

 Available chargers displayed in the Tenix Charge dashboard for controlled depot sharing

 Tenix’s new Depot Sharing feature makes it easier for operators to share charging infrastructure with external fleets, maximizing infrastructure use while maintaining operational control.
+By enabling Depot Sharing in Tenix Charge, operators can unlock new value from existing assets without introducing additional complexity into daily operations.

 Share Capacity Without Adding Complexity